iegomez/lds/README.md

 ### Building

+The package is written in Go and tested with v 1.10.3.
+Make sure you have go installed before.

 The GUI is built using https://github.com/andlabs/ui, so please check that repo to see requitrements for your system.
 Once those are met, you may build the package like this:

 ```